1757 - Austrian invasion of Silesia – The Austrians invade Silesia

 Frederick resumed his advance through Bautzen and Weissenberg.
 He then crossed the Queiss and the Bober as fast as he could to relieve Breslau.
 Meanwhile, Keith got into Bohemia through the defiles of Passberg and marched towards Prague seizing an important magazine at Leitmeritz (present-day Litoměřice/CZ).

-Hadik's Corps, who was also posted in Lusatia to hinder Frederick's advance, retired before him; and Marschall's Corps was sent to Bohemia to drive back Keith.
+Hadik's Corps (approx. 1,500 Grenzer light troops and 700 hussars), who was also posted in Lusatia to hinder Frederick's advance, retired before him; and Marschall's Corps was sent to Bohemia to drive back Keith.
 However, his corps arrived too late.

 On November 20